RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 A :thumbsup: or :thumbsdown: reaction on a Proposal is a Vote.

 - **THE INTERPRETATION PHASE**:
 When checked by a @Bookkeeper during the IP, if a Proposal from the last PP has more :thumbsup: than :thumbsdown: Votes, it passes and its poster gains 5 Points.

+Proposals that affect Klark primarily, or that directly mention Klark, require a ratio of 75👍/25👎 or more to pass.

 ### 5. DECK OF CARDS